Colebuildanddevelop/PredictBr/README.md

 ## About

-PredictBr is a global permissionless competition where players compete by making predictions concerning the price of various assets at various future points in time.
+PredictBr is a global permissionless competition where players make predictions concerning the price of various assets at various future points in time.
 In order to place a prediciton, players must stake a given amount.
 When the competition concludes and a price has settled, the player with the most accurate prediction is entitled to the total pot generated from predictions.

 ---